jackadam1981/ChromeEc/README.md

 ### EC

-EC (aka Embedded Controller) can refer to many things in the Chrome OS documentation due to historical reasons.
+EC (aka Embedded Controller) can refer to many things in the ChromeOS documentation due to historical reasons.
 If you just see the term "EC", it probably refers to "the" EC (i.e. the first one that existed).
-Most Chrome OS devices have an MCU, known as "the EC" that controls lots of things (key presses, turning the AP on/off).
-The OS that was written for "the" EC is now running on several different MCUs on Chrome OS devices with various tweaks (e.g. the FPMCU, the touchpad one that can do palm rejection, etc.).
+Most ChromeOS devices have an MCU, known as "the EC" that controls lots of things (key presses, turning the AP on/off).
+The OS that was written for "the" EC is now running on several different MCUs on ChromeOS devices with various tweaks (e.g. the FPMCU, the touchpad one that can do palm rejection, etc.).
 It's quite confusing, so try to be specific and use terms like FPMCU to distinguish the fingerprint MCU from "the EC".